Raised Beds || Building a Garden

 I started out planning out in detail what should be planted next to what… but in the end I just decided to get my hands dirty and see what looked the best.
 This is definitely a learning process and I’m trying to learn as much as I can from books but sometimes you just have to learn by doing.
 I hope this inspires you to start a garden in your home.
 You don’t need raised beds either!
 You can plant nearly anything in pots as well.

-Stay tuned because next week I will post a step by step on the playhouse I built for the center of the garden!
+See this post for a step by step on the playhouse I built for the center of the garden!

 Below are a few of my favorite things that have been getting the most use when deciding to start my garden.
 My favorite gloves, shears, trash bin etc. (which comes in SUPER handy for weeds, fallen leaves and branches.)